omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-Couldn't finish reading chapter 4 section 4 due to a bug.
+finished till half of page 188 in 4.5.
-Should start from 4.4 page 181.
+Should start from 4.5 page 188 Hashing objects.